Recipe Overview

 When you’re ready to serve your cocktails, add ice to a tall glass or wide goblet.
 Arrange orange and lime slices in the glass, and pour in the mojito mixture.
 Garnish with fresh mint.

 Serve your mojitos with poblano queso dip and crisp tortilla chips.
 Or this warm Mexican spinach dip with crackers.
 Or beet bruschetta with orange tarragon goat cheese and creamy kale bruschetta.
-Or homemade caramel corn with bourbon and bacon.
 Yeah, pretty much anything!

 • Increase or decrease the amount of rum according to your taste.
 Or make it a virgin mojito — simply omit the rum.